 It could be that you are more comfortable staying in your lane, so it might feel a little threatening for someone on your team to get too far from the norm.
 It might be more challenging to motivate people who don’t like to stay in their lane.
 At the end of the day, you have to decide what is most valuable to your organization.

 People who stray outside their lane often challenge the status quo, which isn’t always a popular position.
-Politics aside, think of the impact of those who did: Martin Luther King, Jr., Steve Jobs, Gloria Steinem, and more recently, Ted Cruz.
+Think of the impact of some who did: Martin Luther King, Jr., Steve Jobs, Gloria Steinem.
 Can you afford not to have some nonconformists in your company?